 - They always achieve better results than their counterparts

-Herzberg’s motivation theory or two-factor theory says there are two factors to which an organization can adjust to influence the levels of motivation at the workplace.
+Herzberg’s employee motivation theory, or two-factor theory, says there are two factors to which an organization can adjust to influence the levels of motivation at the workplace.

 The two factors identified by Herzberg are:

-2. Hygiene factors: Hygiene factor if not present will discourage employees from doing their best at work.
-Thus, hygiene factors are the surrounding factors that facilitate employees behavior.
+- Hygiene factors: Hygiene factors, if not present, will discourage employees from doing their best at work.
+Thus, hygiene factors are the surrounding factors that facilitate employees’ behavior.

 Here are some of the examples of motivators and hygiene factor

 There are 4 statistics that are involved here:

 - High hygiene & high motivation

 It is an ideal situation any manager or supervisor would want to achieve.
 Here all the employees are happily motivated and have very few grievances.